shiru-ri/playme/README.md

 ```
 ./void.sh
 ```
-Warning Void sometimes auto close vnc. use at your own risk.
+Warning Void sometimes auto close vnc when trying to setting program. use at your own risk.
 ```
 xbps-install -Su
 ```